FTLam11/fronk-tolks/README.md

 * Test multiple units of code together, e.g., collaborator class or API tests
-* Can be a little more annoying to setup, e.g., might need access to a request object
+* Can be a little more annoying to set up, e.g., might need access to a request object
 * Can substitute some acceptance level testing if resources are limited
 * Quantity should be in between unit and acceptance tests